 Assuming you have a good idea as to what these buyer personas are for your company, identify 3-6 contacts based on their roles in the buying committee: user, champion, decision maker, influencer, and blocker.

-Here’s an example of a buying committee for a visitor identification tool like Factors:
+Here’s an example of a buying committee for an account identification tool like Factors:

 1. Fitment: Divide your ICP criteria into 3 tiers (Great fit, Good fit, Poor fit) based on a combination of the following factors: